Pandahead33/gmail-labeler/README.md

 # Gmail Labeler

-A tool to automatically label emails in Gmail based on their content.
+A tool to automatically label emails in Gmail based on their content length.

 ## How it Works